ABOUT US

 (This used to be called a structural survey.)

-A building survey is a customised service suitable for all residential properties and gives full details of their construction and condition.
+A RICS Level 3 Home Survey is a customised service suitable for all residential properties and gives full details of their construction and condition.

 You are likely to need this type of survey if, for example, the property is unusually built or run-down, if the property has been significantly altered, or if you are planning a major conversion or renovation.